 - Apply scientific techniques and methods when learning new techniques and procedures.

-- Recognize the importance and the availability of Phlebotomy Continuing Education to maintain and enhance professionalism.
+- Recognize the importance of obtaining Phlebotomy licensure through ASCP, AMT, ASPT, NPA or another major certification agency; and obtain Continuing Medical Education to maintain licensure and enhance professionalism.